Introduction

 Security Advantages

 Using an authenticator app minimizes the need to share phone numbers with websites, reducing exposure to spam.
 Authenticator apps are often more secure than SMS-based two-factor authentication because codes are generated locally on the user’s device.
+In addition, backup codes play a critical role in account recovery if your authenticator app or device is lost or compromised.
+It's crucial to maintain separate backup codes for each service in a secure location, preferably offline or in an encrypted digital vault, to ensure you always have access to your accounts.

 Biometric Integration